CDHUppsala/cdhu-whisper-web/README.md

 ```
 docker compose up -d
 ```
-3. You can now open your browser and go to http://localhost:3000
+3. You can now open your browser and go to http://localhost:3000 (Only works on Chrome)

+## Run on a server:
+Same as above, but for the webGPU to work, the app needs to be served over HTTPS.